Everyone Is Talking About The Crossover Derrick Rose Had In The Knicks-Nets Game

 A clip of the play can be seen in a tweet that is embedded below from the Twitter account of the Knicks.

-Rose had been questionable for the game with an ankle injury, but is obviously playing and looks good.
+Rose had been questionable for the game with an ankle injury, but played 35 minutes and had 16 points, three rebounds and nine assists in the loss.

-Coming into the game, the Knicks had been coming off of a win over the Atlanta Hawks on Saturday night, and had two full days of no games before taking on the Nets on Tuesday.

-As for the Nets, they are the number one seed in the east with a 14-6 record.
+The Nets advanced to 15-6 and remain in sole possession of the number one seed in the Eastern Conference, while the Knicks fell to 11-10 on the season in their first 21 games.

 Related stories on NBA basketball